-COVID-19 Update: Emergency Relief Funding
+COVID-19 Emergency Relief Support

-Purpose of category:
+Purpose of Emergency Relief category:

 We're here to help in the event of large-scale natural disasters in the United States and Canada.
 In case of an emergency, funds are available to support authorized designated responders providing relief during large-scale natural disasters.
 Funds are aimed toward support of rescue, relief, response, and recovery efforts of owned pets.

 - Sheltering supplies/infrastructure, reunification efforts, necessary medical, staffing, meals, and lodging for volunteers/staff working with owned pets in impacted areas.